 Types of Service Dogs and What They Do

 Service dogs come in all shapes and sizes, and are specially trained to assist with a broad array of tasks.
 From helping individuals with their mental health to guiding visually impaired people through their day-to-day lives, there is a service dog for just about everything.
 Heres a comprehensive list of types of service dogs and how they help their handlers.

 Psychiatric Service Dogs

 Psychiatric service dogs, or PSDs, are canine companions trained to assist anyone with a mental disorder in mitigating the challenges associated with their daily lives.
 They can provide services such as fetching medications or performing deep pressure therapy (DPT).
 As a bonus, PSDs can also provide much-needed emotional support for their owners, offering stability and serenity as their human lives with their disorder.

-Common psychiatric disorders that are benefitted by a PSD include:
+Common psychiatric disorders that benefit from a PSD include:

 - Post Traumatic Stress Disorder (PTSD)

 With such a wide spectrum of mental health disorders, several dog breeds are especially well-suited for performing the tasks of a PSD.
 Labrador Retrievers make for devoted service dogs; the breed’s naturally cheerful demeanor is sure to lift the spirits of anyone with mental or emotional struggles.
 Known for loyalty and trainability, German Shepherds are also great PSDs, offering strong emotional support, protection, and much more.